dddrrreee/cs140e-24win/labs/1-compile/README.md

   6. Load/store 32-bit?
   7. Write some C code that will cause the compiler to emit a `bx` instruction that *is not* a function return.
+  8. What does an infinite loop look like?
+  9. How do you call a routine whose address is in a register rather than a constant?

 Finally:
   1. Implement the routine `unsigned GET32(void *addr)` in assembly that